 Do Not Get “Married” to Your Product Idea

 We then make sure that the thing that’s the MVP actually solves a real problem for real people, and that your solution resonates with those people so that they’re willing to spend money, change their habits (or ideally both) in order to have that problem get solved.
-And so we go through the whole world of customer validation and product validation.
+So we go through the whole world of customer validation and product validation.
 And how do you remove bias?
 Because a lot of times people think they’re talking to people and having really good discovery conversations, but they’re inserting their own hypotheses and their own ideas into the conversation in a way that draws out of the other person’s response to that, rather than asking questions in a way that draws out the other person.
 What are they really looking for and what would really be useful?
 So it’s a really different way of conducting the conversations.

 Develop an MVP, and Test the Product Through Conversations With Real People